A bowl of cereal and whole milk makes is a quick

 lowered their uric acid levels by 10% within three hours of drinking

 it.
-So if youre at high risk for gout but dont want to give up
+So if you’re at high risk for milk -->milkzil7 --> but don’t want to give up

 milk - switch over to fat-free milk instead.